It is $2.00 for a knowledge test and $2.50 for the beginner's permit after you pass the knowledge test.

 You must be at least 15 to apply for a regular or motorcycle beginner’s permit.
-If you are under 18, you must bring an adult with you to sign your application.
+If you are under 18, you must bring a person listed on the Consent for Minor (SCDMV Form 447-CM) with you to consent.

-- Regular beginner’s permit (Class D) allows you to practice driving under the following restrictions:
+- Regular beginner’s permit (Class D) allows you to practice driving:

 - From 6 a.m. to midnight with a licensed driver, who is at least 21 and has at least one year of experience, in the front seat of the vehicle.

-- From midnight to 6 a.m. with a licensed parent or legally appointed guardian in the front seat of the vehicle.
+- From midnight to 6 a.m. with any licensed individual listed on the Consent for Minor (SCDMV Form 447-CM) in the front seat of the vehicle.

-- Motorcycle beginner’s permit (Class M) allows you to practice driving a motorcycle under the following restrictions:
+- Motorcycle beginner’s permit (Class M) allows you to practice driving a motorcycle: